gjeunen/tombRaider/README.md

 When analysing the co-occurrence pattern of parent-child sequences, this "background noise" can be removed using the `--detection-threshold` parameter.
 The default value for this parameter is set to `1`, indicating singleton detections to be included in the analysis.
 To exclude singleton detections, this value should be set to `2`.
 Higher values can be specified as well to remove low-abundant detections from the co-occurrence pattern analysis.
 Please note that while low-abundant detections can be removed from the co-occurrence pattern analysis using the `--detection-threshold` parameter, these low-abundant detections will not be removed from the final count table written to the output file using the `--frequency-output` parameter!

-Let's look at the following example to show how the `--detection-threshold` parammeter functions.
+Let's look at the following example to show how the `--detection-threshold` parameter functions.
 Assume the table below to be our count table input file.

 | OTU ID | Sample 1 | Sample 2 | Sample 3 | Sample 4 | Sample 5 |
 | --- | --- | --- | --- | --- | --- |